edisonwang03/seoul-bike-sharing-demand/README.md

-# Seoul Bike-Sharing Demand Regression Model
+# Seoul Bike-Sharing Demand Model

 ## Seoul Bike Sharing Demand Prediction
 This project uses machine learning to predict the number of bikes rented per hour in the Seoul Bike Sharing System.